A lot or a little?

 What parents need to know

-Parents need to know that Crysis Remastered is a rerelease of the 2007 first-person shooter Crysis, which was once famed for its realistic sci-fi combat.
+Parents need to know that Crysis Remastered is a rerelease of the 2007 first-person shooter Crysis, which was once famed for its realistic sci-fi combat for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs.
 The player's character, a futuristic soldier who fights both aggressive North Korean troops and vicious aliens aiming to invade the planet, wields traditional guns and fantastical weapons.
 Enemies bleed and scream in pain when shot, and players stumble across several massacres, with torn and bloody bodies littering the environment.
 Dialogue contains instances of strong language, including "f--k."

 - Parents say